Commitments in Switzerland Volunteering

 For more information, go to: www.wirtschaftswochen.ch

 The University Children's Hospital Zurich is the largest children's hospital in Switzerland and one of Europe's leading centers for pediatric and adolescent medicine.
-In addition to treating sick children, the hospital trains doctors in their areas of specialization.
-It is also home to the only research center in Switzerland dedicated entirely to children and adolescents.
+In addition to treating sick children, University Children's Hospital Zurich trains doctors in their areas of specialization.
+It is also home to the only research center in Switzerland dedicated entirely to diseases affecting children and adolescents.
+Every year, around 100,000 children and adolescents come to the Children's Hospital for outpatient or inpatient treatment.
+This includes not only the best possible therapy, but also care and assistance entirely focused on their needs.
+Credit Suisse employees help to cheer up the young patients and their families, for example by decorating Easter eggs and gingerbread or by helping out at the annual summer party.

 The Love Ride Switzerland is a charity event in aid of children and young people with muscular dystrophy.
 Since 1993 it has been held on the first Sunday in May each year on the Dübendorf airfield (near Zurich).
 The aim is to stage a ride for disabled people – and raise funds – to give them the opportunity to experience some of the mobility and freedom that bikers in particular so enjoy.
 With around 20,000 participants, the Love Ride Switzerland is the largest charity event of its kind in Europe, and the most important gathering of the Swiss Harley-Davidson fraternity.
 The climax of the day is the ride of 60 kilometres itself, when all the bikes ride out together.
 Up to 300 children and young people with muscular dystrophy accompany them in sidecars or on trikes.
 Credit Suisse volunteers support the ride in the directing of traffic.